 What would Cause a Chainsaw not to Start?

 Not starting your saw can also result in dirty air filters.
 Garbage and dirty air filters will draw more gas than air, just like holding your breath.
 Saw running with stuck air filters increases the amount of carbon accumulated because it produces large amounts of burning fuel.

 See, we keep our words.
-We show all possible ways why chainsaw won't start after sitting?
+Do we show all possible ways why a chainsaw won’t start after sitting?
 Of course, all of the above points only to gas-powered chainsaws.
 If you have battery-powered chainsaws or electronic chainsaws, there are very few that can go wrong.

 If you are having trouble with starting one of these machines, the only advice is to check all obviously possible problems.
 Check that it is plugged into an outlet, including the cord chains, and that the power is on.
 With battery-powered models, make sure the battery is fully charged.